1. Create a new Django application#

 This is a step-by-step introduction intended for beginners.

-If you’re already familiar with the basics of Divio or have experience with Docker and cloud platforms in general, our guide How to create and deploy a Django project is probably more appropriate.
+If you’re already familiar with the basics of Divio or have experience with Docker and cloud platforms in general, our guide How to create and deploy a Django application is probably more appropriate.

-In this tutorial you will create and deploy a new project using Django, the most popular Python web application framework.
-The project will be set up in Docker and integrated with various cloud services such as database and media storage.
+In this tutorial you will create and deploy a new application using Django, the most popular Python web application framework.
+The application will be set up in Docker and integrated with various cloud services such as database and media storage.

 The principles covered by the tutorial will apply to any other development stack.

 1.1.
-Set up a project in the Cloud¶
+Set up a Divio application in the Cloud#

 If you have not already done so, you will need to set up the local development environment.